-DIA DE LOS MUERTOS / DAY OF THE DEAD 2023
+DIA DE LOS MUERTOS / DAY OF THE DEAD 2024

-The Toronto Día de los Muertos Collective, in partnership with Casa Maíz Cultural Centre, is thrilled to announce the return of our annual multi-day Día de los Muertos celebration for 2023.
-After months of uncertainty and numerous moments of adversity, we are beyond delighted to confirm that we will once again be able to come together to celebrate, honour, and pay tribute this year.
+The Toronto Día de los Muertos Collective, in partnership with Casa Maíz Cultural Centre, is thrilled to announce our traditional annual multi-day Día de los Muertos celebration for 2024.
+Join us between October 24 and November 3, 2024, as we gather to honour deeply rooted traditions, celebrate life, and remember those who have passed into the realm beyond.

-To still make the space as accessible as possible, we invite young children and seniors to enter Barns free of charge.
+Our Main Celebration will happen on Saturday October 26th from 3:30pm to 10pm at Wychwood Barns.
+Experience meaningful ceremony, captivating performances, original artwork, and traditional food—we genuinely cannot wait to create another momentous and memorable Día de los Muertos Celebration with and alongside you.
+We invite young children and seniors to enter Barns free of charge.
 Please note that, due to the event's popularity, which we hope will continue unabated, we have again secured a legal-capacity venue, and access will be subject to the venue's capacity.

 CEREMONY & MAIN CELEBRATION